Starlink Internet Review: Plans, Pricing, and Speeds

 Reliability

-Starlink’s reliability rating is among the lowest of any provider due in large part to its poor customer support.
-Limited support is a major source of customer dissatisfaction.
+Starlink’s reliability rating is among the lowest of any provider due mainly to its poor customer support.
+Limited support is a significant source of customer dissatisfaction.

 Starlink doesn’t have a dedicated customer support phone number, email address, or live chat option.
 The only way to get questions answered directly by Starlink is to submit a support ticket through your user account.
 Customers remarked that this method's response time was slow.
 It’s concerning since satellite internet is some people’s only line of communication.

-A few customers remarked that they prefer this model, especially after being burned by poor customer service from other providers.
-Since the service and equipment are designed to be simple to install and activate, they rarely needed customer service and liked the hands-off approach.
+Since the service and equipment are designed to be simple to install and activate, many customers I interviewed rarely needed customer service and liked the hands-off approach.
 Even if this is so, it’s no excuse for not having more responsive support for something many people depend on.

 Starlink’s speeds vary widely from state to state.
 For example, Starlink’s speed map shows that customers in Nevada enjoy up to 179Mbps, while Virginia customers have to settle with up to 102Mbps.
 Speeds and reliability will likely fluctuate as more customers sign up and SpaceX continues to build out its constellation of satellites, launching more every year.